vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 A run has the following life cycle:

 - **Building**: in which it will download the simulation package and prepare the hosts
-- **Deploying**: in which it will deploy the simulation to run on all the injectors
+- **Deploying**: in which it will deploy the simulation to run on all the load generators
 - **Injecting**: in which the simulation is running and can be viewed from the Reports.

 {{< img src="injecting.png" alt="Injecting" >}}